How To Repurpose Old Articles To Boost Blog Traffic

 It takes time for a post to gain search keywords and backlinks, and that’s why older content performs better.

-When I checked my most popular pages with Google Search Console, almost all were published more than two, three, or even four years ago.
+When I checked my most popular pages using Google Search Console, almost all of them were published more than two, three, or even four years ago.

 Sure, many of my older posts don’t bring much traffic.
 But the ones that do are highly valuable, and I make sure I keep them up to date.

 It’s easy for crawlers to compare versions of a page’s data.
-Changing the original published date without changing the content will not help.
+Changing the original published date without improving the content will not help.

 When you update and publish changes, most blogging platforms like WordPress change only the modified date.
 In my experience, search engines react to modified dates and show them in search results.

-Therefore, to keep your high-value content working for you, only change the date when you significantly improve an article.
+Therefore, to keep your high-value content working for you, only change the date when you significantly modify an article.

 How to improve your content

-Making changes or editing the content is the most common way to improve an existing article.
+Making changes or editing your content is the most common way to improve an existing article.

-I have one article with advice on how to solve the problem of images not appearing on Facebook and Twitter.
+I have one article with advice on how to solve the problem of images not appearing on Facebook and X (Twitter).

-However, I noticed that Twitter (or X) had changed its checking process.
+However, I noticed that X changed its image checking process.

 It only took me two minutes to update the information and republish it.